learn-co-students/phase4_solo_project_alt_ds-west-082420/README.md

-# Module 4 Final Project - Solo Version
+# Phase 4 Final Project - Solo Version

 ## Introduction

-This document has additional guidelines for the Module 4 project so that you can complete it as a solo project.
-The full Module 4 project is available here: **[Module 4 Final Project](https://github.com/learn-co-students/mod_4_project-chi-sea)**
+This document has additional guidelines for the Phase 4 project so that you can complete it as a solo project.
+The full Phase 4 project is available here: **[Phase 4 Final Project](https://github.com/learn-co-students/phase4_project_ds-west-082420)**

 Please complete the project with the adjustments described here.
 If you find you have additional time, please consult with your teachers about the best ways to Level Up your project.